AaryenMehta/learning101/README.md

 **imageProcessing**

-This folder contains the answers to the assigned task of "Image Processing".
+This folder contains the answers to the asked questions related to "Image".
+It also contains some basic info(in comments) and code related to thresholding, contours, skin detection etc. It also contains solutions to first chapter exercise of Programming Computer Vision in a folder named PCV_exercise.